 Remote notarization

-New Jersey will authorize the remote notarization of both paper and electronic records.
-Signers may send Notaries the physical documents to the Notary or upload their documents through a RON provider and complete the notarial act online.
+New Jersey now permits the remote notarization of both paper and electronic records.
+Signers may send the physical documents to the Notary or upload their documents through a RON provider and complete the notarial act online.

 NJ Notaries may notarize documents for signers in any location, but the Notaries themselves must be physically present within the state during the notarization.
 To become a remote Notary in New Jersey, your commission must be active and you must notify the State Treasurer prior to performing your first remote notarial act.